errandom/QMT/PRD.md

 - **Unauthorized Access**: Redirect to login if attempting to access management without authentication
 - **Session Expiry**: Prompt re-authentication after reasonable timeout period
 - **Network Errors**: Display user-friendly messages when operations fail
+- **Cancellation Time Limit**: Only display "Request Cancellation" button for events that start more than 36 hours in the future
+- **Cancelled Events**: Do not show cancellation button on events that are already cancelled
+- **Missing Facility Data**: Gracefully handle missing site or field information when displaying amenities

 ## Design Direction
 The design should evoke a premium, modern Swiss aesthetic with glossy surfaces, smooth rounded shapes, and a sophisticated navy blue color palette representing Zurich's professionalism and class - think sleek, contemporary sports facility with subtle depth and dimensionality.